SheharaRan/WebApplications/FS_practice/README.md

 To add a word to the list, go to the route "/add/"your movie title"/"your rating out of 100"

-For example to add Dumbo with a score of 88 you would go to...
+For example to add the movie Dumbo with a score of 88 you would go to...

 localhost:3000/add/Dumbo/88